david-thrower/test-k3s/make-k8s-cluster-cloud-vendor-vm.md

 ## Now to fortify security, we need a service mesh. **You may wan to skip this step if you plan to install a manifest that comes packaged with its own service mesh (for example Kubeflow)**

 1. SSH into any of the **control plane** nodes (the first ones we set up)
 2. Now run these commands.
-Rubber stamp anything it asks you "Are youy sure..."
+Rubber stamp anything it asks you "Are you sure..."
   1. `sudo snap install helm --classic`
   2. `helm repo add traefik https://traefik.github.io/charts`
   3. `helm repo update`
   4. `helm install traefik-mesh traefik/traefik-mesh`

+## Install an app:

+- The deployment.yaml has an example.
+- The example is under development (needs to add a TLS cert and FQDN)

+# end / in progress below here #####

+## Add TLS and FQDN

 ## Now we have a production ready Kubernetes cluster ready to go.